FBW5-Hamburg/back-end-g3/README.md

 # back-end-g3
 ​
-**This project is about to connect the Frontend with the Backend.
-It's about to use, store and recall Data from the Database.**
+## This project is about to connect the Frontend with the Backend.
+It's about to use, store and recall Data from the Database.
 ​
 ​
-We will work with Node.js / Express and with MongoDb as the Database to accomplish this task.
+- We will work with Node.js / Express and with MongoDb as the Database to accomplish this task.
 The Design is secondary in this project.
 ​
-We have chosen to connect a multiple choice test / quiz with the database.
+- We have chosen to connect a multiple choice test / quiz with the database.
-The actions we want to realize are :
 ​
-Participants can register/log in and take the test.
-Their username and password will be stored to be able to login in again.
-Their Scores will be saved and either shown to them or send to them via mail.
-The Admin can log in on his/her own panel and either add, edit or delete the questions, answer choices and the correct answer.
+##### The actions we want to realize are :
 ​
-**Authors**
+- Participants can register/log in and take the test.
+- Their username and password will be stored to be able to login in again.
+- Their Scores will be saved and either shown to them or send to them via mail.
+- The Admin can log in on his/her own panel and either add, edit or delete the questions, answer choices and the correct answer.
+​
+#### Authors
 ​
 Safa Bouhlel
     and